Admission & Next Steps

 Step 5 - Register for Classes and Pay Tuition

 Meet with an Academic Counselor if necessary.
-An appointment can be made by calling Enrollment Services at 815-825-9375.
+An appointment can be made by calling Student Services at 815-825-9375.

 Step 6 - Attend New Student Orientation (NSO)

-Register online through your student portal (myKC) or in person in Enrollment Services C2100.
-For questions about registration, please contact Enrollment Services at 815-825-9375.
+Register online through your student portal (myKC) or in person in Student Services C2100.
+For questions about registration, please contact Student Services at 815-825-9375.
 For payment options, go to myKC or visit the Business Office C2140.
 Payments must be received prior to the tuition due date, check your myKC for important dates and deadlines.
 For questions, contact the Business Office at 815-825-9400.

 Attend NSO to learn more about getting involved, student success tips and tricks, Honors Program, Kougar Athletics, Financial Aid and how to succeed at Kishwaukee College and beyond.
 You will also tour campus and win FREE giveaways!
 Register today at www.kishwaukeecollege.edu/orientation or contact the Student Outreach office at 815-825-9460.